Winter storm late Sunday to bring snow, ice and rain along with dangerous roads

 Temperatures shown will be lowest in our northwest areas (toward Leesburg and Frederick) and highest in our southeast areas (toward Southern Maryland) through the course of the storm.
 Overnight Sunday, we expect a very large range in temperatures across region; it’s possible parts of southern Maryland warm to near 50 while temperatures in places like Leesburg and Frederick hover closer to freezing.

 1 to 5 p.m.
 Sunday: Snow develops from southwest to northeast.
-Temperatures 25-31, upper 20s inside the Beltway.
+Temperatures 25 to 31, upper 20s inside the Beltway.

 5 to 9 p.m.: Snow, heavy at times, changing to sleet and freezing rain from southeast to northwest.
 Temperatures rising 27 to 34, near freezing inside the Beltway.
 Winds gusting up to 25 mph.